zlatko-ms/kafkatests/README.md

 In order to avoid storing sensible infromation in the configuration file, the application will overload all the **kafka** prefixed properties with the values of environnement variables starting with KAFKA.

-For instance to overload the kafka.bootstrap.servers property, define the KAFKA_BOOTSTRAP_SERVERS environnement value.
-The Env variable will take precedence.
+For instance to overload the kafka.bootstrap.servers property, define the KAFKA_BOOTSTRAP_SERVERS environnement variable.
+The Env variable will take precedence over the property.

-This system allow to run the application from a container, and to propagate sensible properties via the environnement variables, which can be secured on your CI/CD.
+This system provides a conventient way to run the application in a container, by propagating sensible values via the environnement variables, which can be easly  secured on your CI/CD side.

 The **kafka** service properties can be fetched from the envrionnement, in order to run the app from Docker containers without propagating a conf file